LLM Observability

 gen_ai.response.finish_reason

-Reason the model stopped generating tokens
+Reason the model stopped generating

-stop ; lenght
+stop ; length

 gen_ai.response.choice_count

-The target number of candidate completions to return
+Target number of candidate completions

 3